serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Reporting/IReportFactory.md

 # IReportFactory interface
 **namespace:** *[Serenity.Reporting](../README.md#serenity.reporting-namespace)*   **assembly**: *[Serenity.Net.Services](../README.md)*

-Abstraction for the a report factory that creates a report by its key and populates it with the JSON options passed
+Abstraction for a report factory that creates a report by its key and populates it with the JSON options passed.

 ```csharp
 public interface IReportFactory